srinivas-6/AI-on-Intel/README.md

 Training and comparision of the performance & results see [here](training)

 ## Evaluation of the models
-Interpreting the results of the training by analyzing the models with different metrics and graphs
+Interpreting the results of the training by analyzing the models with different metrics and graphs see [here](model_analysis)

 * Confusion Matrix
 * Classification Report